ChrisSantosLang/redscience/docs/source/usecases.rst

 #.
 Browse the **Favoritism Tab** to find games in which that
    vulnerability does not manifest (i.e. games that are "safe" for the player).
    What do they have in common (and what real-world games share that commonality)?
 #.
-Regarding "unsafe" games, compare victims’ favoritism stats with different
+Regarding "unsafe" games, compare victims’ favoritism stats under different
    forms of :doc:`tool-use <playerfactory>`.
-Which forms of tool use (if any) are sufficient to neutralize the victims' handicap?
+Which forms of tool use (if any) neutralize the victims' handicap?
 Juries, news channels, doctors, religious teachers, and algorithms encoded in scripture and law are all examples of real-world tools that can help someone overcome a vulnerability and make more effective decisions.
-These experiments help identify situations in which using such tools may be most wise, and forms in which they could protect with minimal interference to agency.
+These experiments not only help to identify situations in which it is most wise to use such tools, but also forms of tool-use which minimize loss of agency.

 ..
-Warning:: Patterns in the ways you can be defeated in various games constitute private information (like personality test scores, standardized test scores, or the results of genetic tests), so use an account that cannot be traced to you whenever playing large numbers of games without AI assistance!
+Warning:: Patterns in the ways you can be defeated in various games constitute private information (like personality test scores, standardized test scores, or the results of genetic tests), so use an account that cannot be traced to you whenever playing large numbers of games without a tool!

 ..
-Note:: A "Personality" setting is made available in redscience only if games have been identified for which different settings are optimal (see :doc:`curiculum`).
-If such settings reflect real human personalities, then each individual human is handicapped for some situation, but having
-  individual handicaps can strengthen human teams (like differentiated cells can strengthen a body).
+Note:: "Personality" settings are made available in redscience only if games have been identified for which different settings are optimal.
+If such settings reflect real human personalities, then each individual human is vulnerable to some exploit, but individual vulnerabilities can strengthen human teams (like differentiated cells can yield stronger bodies).

 Discover new dimensions of intelligence
 ---------------------------------------